Brian Koponen

 Steering Animation Range 900° (TMX) 1080° (T150)

-You will want to set the Steering Animation Range to match what is set in the Thrustmaster Control Panel so that the in-game wheel animation correctly matches your real input.
+Steering Animation Range should match what is set in the Thrustmaster Control Panel so that the in-game wheel animation correctly matches your real input.

 In Options > Controls: